main image

 How much can you sue a client for in small claims?

-Each state has a different limit you can sue a client for in small claims but they vary between $3,000 - $25,000.
-For example, in California small claims you can sue for $12,500 while in New York, the limit varies from county to county and can be between $3,000- $10,000.
+Each state has a different limit for which you can sue a client in small claims; the limits vary between $3,000 - $25,000.
+For example, in California small claims, you can sue for $12,500 if you are suing as an individual ($6,250 if you are suing on behalf of an LLC or Corporation), while in New York small claims courts, the limit varies from county to county and can be between $3,000- $10,000.

 In general, if your client owes you more than the amount you can sue for, you can still sue for the maximum amount allowed, but you will need to waive any additional amount over the limit.

-How much does it cost to take a client to small claims for outstanding invoices?
+How much does taking a client to small claims for outstanding invoices cost?

 The amount you will pay to file a small claims lawsuit against a client for outstanding invoices varies from state to state but generally is between $15- $75.
 If you cannot afford to pay court fees, you can ask the court if they have fee waivers.

 You may also need to pay to notify your client that you have sued.
-This is called serving and ranges from $0- $125.
-The rules around serving are very specific in each state so make sure to review them.
+This is called serving and ranges from $0 to $125.
+The rules around serving are very specific in each state, so make sure to review them.

 What is a small claims court hearing like?